Morrison defends management of Australia's ties to Solomons

 “The government has dropped the ball on the Pacific right now,” Albanese added.

-Morrison said last month that Australia and the United States shared the same “red line” when it came to opposing a Chinese military base on the Solomons.
-Neither Australia nor the United States have said how they might respond to such a Chinese presence.
+Morrison said last month that Australia and the United States shared the same “red line” when it came to opposing a Chinese military base on the Solomon Islands.
+Neither Australia nor the United States has said how they might respond to such a Chinese presence.

-Sogavare has maintained that there would be no Chinese base in his country.
+Sogavare has maintained that there will be no Chinese base in his country.

 “We are being treated as kindergarten students walking around with Colt .45s in our hands, and therefore we need to be supervised.
 We are insulted,” Sogavare said on Wednesday.

+Chinese Foreign Ministry spokesperson Zhao Lijian said Sogavare's criticisms "reflected the shared voice of the Pacific island countries.”

+“It also proves that the accusations made by the U.S. and Australia against China are purely double standards," Zhao said.

-Morrison said Australia needed to be “calm and composed” in dealing with the Solomons.
+Morrison said Australia needed to be “calm and composed” in dealing with the Solomon Islands.

 “Mr. Sogavare has entered into a secret arrangement with the Chinese government, he has done that with a number of his Cabinet ministers,” Morrison said.